cosmos/gaia/UPGRADING.md

 For more details on the release, please see the [release notes](https://github.com/cosmos/gaia/releases/tag/v15.0.0)

-**Relayer Operators** for the Cosmos Hub and consumer chains, will also need to update to use [Hermes v1.8.0](https://github.com/informalsystems/hermes/releases/tag/v1.8.0) or higher, see [Relayer Operations](#relayer-operations) or more details.
+**Relayer Operators** for the Cosmos Hub and consumer chains, will also need to update to use [Hermes v1.8.0](https://github.com/informalsystems/hermes/releases/tag/v1.8.0) or higher.
 You may need to restart your relayer software after a major chain upgrade.

 ## Release Binary